Pull to refresh

 Overview

 Stanford researchers trained an AI on 600,000 hours of people sleeping.
 SleepFM analyzes brain waves, heartbeats, and breathing from a single night and predicts your risk for 130 diseases—dementia, heart attacks, cancer, mental disorders—with over 80% accuracy.
-The breakthrough turns sleep studies into full-body diagnostic scans.
+The breakthrough turns a night of sleep into a comprehensive disease-screening tool.

 Key Indicators